MariaSchoinaki/Othello-Reversi-AI/README.md

 # Othello-Reversi

 Othello Reversi is a java based game build with graphics for our Artificial Intelligence course at AUEB.
-Othello is a two-player game, and here the player plays against the AI, which is implemented with the Minimax algorithm using a-b pruning.
+Othello is a two-player game, and in this project, the player plays against the AI, which is implemented with the Minimax algorithm using a-b pruning.
 Our report for this project can be found in greek [here](https://github.com/MariaSchoinaki/Othello-Reversi/blob/main/Othello-Riversi.pdf).

 ## How to play